subsquid/docs/docs/evm-indexing/configuration.md

 ### Example

-Below is an example of `EvmBatchProcessor` subscribing
+Below is an example of `EvmBatchProcessor` setup.

 ```ts
 const processor = new EvmBatchProcessor()